 Application and scholarship

-Both master’s degree students and researchers at the University of Oslo are eligible to apply for support.
+Master’s degree students at the University of Oslo who are in their final year of studies, are eligible to apply for grant from Osloforskning.

 Please note that all applicants must be affiliated with the University of Oslo.
-The scholarship is advertised twice a year with application deadlines 15 February in the spring semester and 15 September in the autumn semester.
+The scholarship is advertised once-twice a year.
+The application deadline is September 15th (and February 15th) every year.

 How to apply for a scholarship/grant for research

 The topic of the research must be related to Oslo.
 This is a mandatory requirement.

 - a completely filled-out Application form.
 The application form contains the project description which can be max.
 2000 words.
 In addition to 2000 words, you also need to submit a reference list.

 - a transcript of marks from the place of learning (in PDF or from the Diploma portal; no photo images or screen shots)

 - a recommendation from your academic advisor